 ix.
 Report of the President's Commission, Chapter 4 the Assassin, Ownership and Possession of Assassination Weapon, p.
 125

 x.
-Report of the House Select Committee, Section I, Part B, subsection 6, p.
+Report of the House Select Committee on Assassinations, Section I, Part B, subsection 6, p.
 93

 xi.
-Report of the House Select Committee on Assassinations, Section 1, Part D, subsection 3, the FBI p.
+Report of the House Select Comm., Section 1, Part D, subsection 3, the FBI p.
 242

 xiii.
 Senate Select Committee on Intelligence Activities Report, Book 5, Part 1, Performance of Intelligence Agencies Summary and Findings, p.
 6

 xiv.
-Report of the Select Committee on Assassinations, Appendix Volume IX, Section V, Possible associations between Jack Ruby and Organized Crime, Part D, prepared by Howard Shapiro research attorney and Michael Ewing staff researcher pp. 188-96
+Report of the House Select Comm., Appendix Volume IX, Section V, Possible associations between Jack Ruby and Organized Crime, Part D, prepared by Howard Shapiro research attorney and Michael Ewing staff researcher pp. 188-96

 xv.
 Senate Select Committee on Intelligence Activities Report, Book 5, Part IV, Intelligence Agencies, Summary and Findings, p.
 45